 No event deserves a celebration more than finding a partner in love and life.
 When the bridegroom’s mother takes the stage, her toast to her son is born from her desire to share in his joy, and to tell the world how proud her son’s achievement has made her feel.

-This was my only son.
-I was his only parent at the wedding.
-I wanted my child to begin his new life with the assurance that he had done the right thing to marry the girl he loved; and that he had my blessing for a life of joy and success.
+Being the only parent at my son's wedding.
+I wanted my child to begin his new life with my assurance and approval that he had done the right thing to marry the girl he loved; and that he had my blessing for a life of joy and success.

 Wit and Welcome

 "During the first half of 1982 photographers focused on Diana, Princess of Wales and her pregnancy.
 During that same time, I was also pregnant and wondered why photographers were not focusing on me.
 It took me a while to figure out the minute difference:

 - Her son was her first child;

 "Both Diana’s son and mine grew into manhood.
 In November 2010, photographers focused on her child because he gave a unique engagement ring to the woman he loved.
 In that same month, my son also gave a unique engagement ring to the woman he loved.
 This time, I didn’t care about the photographers because Facebook gave my son and his fiancée all the publicity they could handle.